block-quote On this pagechevron-down

 Example Configuration (YAML)

-filesystem_encryption: true
+filesystem_encryption: true or false

 Configuration Methods